fair-research/fair-tutorials/bag-minid/tutorial-1.md

 and batch publish identifiers for all of the remote payload files.

 To keep things simple, the payload consists of only two files: a README.txt in the root of the payload directory, and a JPEG image file in an `images` subdirectory.
+This sample directory can be found [here](assets/tutorial-1/fair-tutorial-bag-minid-input).
 ```sh
 nih-commons:mdarcy[~] ls -lgR fair-tutorial-bag-minid-input/
 fair-tutorial-bag-minid-input/: